Neural Q-learning for solving PDEs: Numerical experiments

-To compare our approximation $Q_T^N$ with the exact solution $u$, the left plot of Figure \ref{f4} shows the approximator closely fits the exact solution as the two surfaces overlap with each other.
-The right plot shows that the absolute error between the approximator and the exact solution is of the order $\sim 10^{-4}$.

-\subsubsection{6-dimensional case}
+\subsubsection{20-dimensional case}

-Our algorithm can be applied to PDEs of higher dimensions.
-As an example, we consider a 6-dimensional case.
-We again numerically solve the PDE \eqref{examplepde1} via our algorithm for $\gamma=1$ and compare the result with the exact solution
+Now we consider the 20-dimensional case.
+High-dimensional PDEs are typically hard to solve, as mesh grids are computationally unaffordable in these cases.
+However, as a mesh-free method, our algorithm can be applied.
+We numerically solve the PDE \eqref{examplepde1} for discounting factor $\gamma=0.2$ via our algorithm and compare the result with the exact solution, given by